IBM/prompt-declaration-language/README.md

 The following is a simple `hello, world` script:

 ```
-title: Hello world!
+description: Hello world!
 prompts:
   - |
     Hello, world!
     This is your first prompt descriptor!
 ```

-This script has a `title` and specifies the `prompts` of the document.
+This script has a `description` and specifies the `prompts` of the document.
 In this case, there are no calls to an LLM or other tools.
 To render the script into an actual document, we have a PDL interpreter that can be invoked as follows:

 ```